Our teaching staff

 Maeghan taverner (they/she)

-Maeghan (they/she) is a disabled dancer, actor, choreographer, and academic.
-They began dancing at the age of 4 and have trained in styles like ballet, pointe, tap, jazz, musical theatre, modern, contemporary, hip-hop, salsa, and highland.
+Maeghan (they/she) is a disabled dancer, actor, choreographer, advocate, and teacher.
+They began dancing at the age of 4 and have trained in styles like ballet, pointe, tap, jazz, musical theatre, modern, contemporary, hip-hop, salsa, and Scottish highland dancing.
 Before they became chronically ill and disabled, they were just entering the professional world of dance and theatre.
-Their goal now is to make the dance and theatre industries more inclusive.
+Their goal now is to create more accessible and inclusive opportunities for disabled artists in the dance and theatre industries.

 They have been a provincial representative in Scottish highland dancing for Team Nova Scotia in the ScotDance Canada Championship Series (2012, 2013, and 2017).
 They have completed their RAD ballet examinations up to and including Advanced 1.
 They formerly taught at Stagecoach Performing Arts and were the President of DalDance Society at Dalhousie University.
-They continue to choreograph/teach through Theatre Nova Scotia's PERFORM! program and are a current board member for Dance Nova Scotia.
+They also participate in panel discussions surrounding disability arts and disability employment opportunities.
+More recently they were a guest panelist for the National Dance Education Organization’s Virtual Professional Development Day in 2023.

 Maeghan received their Bachelor of Arts degree at Dalhousie University, where they studied a Combined Honours in Acting (Fountain School of Performing Arts) and Sociology.
-They are currently a Master of Arts student in Sociology where they are focused on issues impacting LGBTQ+ populations.
+They also completed the course “Teaching Dance to Students with Disabilities” through the National Dance Education Organization’s Online Professional Development Institute (USA).
 They are passionate about youth arts education and hope to share their experience and love of dance with the next generation.

 Fay Crockett (she/her)